actoron/jadex/docs/guides/bdiold/08 Plans.md

 *Figure 2: The Jadex plan trigger XML schema part*

 In addition to the reaction on certain event or goal types, it is also possible to define data-driven plan execution by using the &lt;condition&gt; tag.
 A trigger condition can consist of arbitrary boolean Jadex expressions, which may refer to certain beliefs when their states needs to be supervised.
 If only some specific belief needs to be monitored the &lt;factchanged&gt; tag can be used.
 In this respect a belief change is reported whenever the belief's new fact value is different from the value held before.
-Similarly, belief sets can be monitored for addition or removal of facts by using the tags &lt;factadded&gt; and &lt;factremoved&gt; respectively.Â
+Similarly, belief sets can be monitored for addition or removal of facts by using the tags &lt;factadded&gt; and &lt;factremoved&gt; respectively.

 ## Defining Plan Applicability with Pre- and Context Conditions